 USM Core Curriculum (including pre-internship education courses that are required for the Concentration in Elementary Education; 24 additional credits above those required by the major)

-- Entry Year Experience – EYE 112 Built Environment: Energy (recommended for the Elementary Education Concentration (3 cr)
+- Entry Year Experience - EYE 108 Culture, Identity and Education (recommended for the Elementary Education Concentration (3 cr)

-- Quantitative Reasoning – MAT 120 Introduction to Statistics (required) (4 cr)
+- Quantitative Reasoning - MAT 132 Quantitative Reasoning for Elementary School Teachers (required) (4 cr)

-- Socio-Cultural Analysis – HRD 200 Multicultural Human Development (required for the Elementary Education Concentration) (3 cr)
+- Socio-Cultural Analysis - HRD 200/SBS Multicultural Human Development (required for the Elementary Education Concentration) (3 cr)

-- Science Exploration – This requirement is fulfilled by several courses required for the major.
+- Science Exploration - fulfilled by several courses required for the major

 - Cultural Interpretation - ENG 140 Reading Literature or ENG 145 Topics in Literature (recommended) (3 cr)

 - Creative Expression - EDU 230 Teaching through the Arts (recommended for the Elementary Education Concentration) (3 cr)

-- Ethical Inquiry, Social Responsibility, and Citizenship - EDU 310 What is the Purpose of Education in a Democracy? (recommended for the Elementary Education Concentration and the International Core requirement) (3 cr)
+- Ethical Inquiry, Social Responsibility, and Citizenship - EDU 310 What is the Purpose of Education in a Democracy? (recommended for the Elementary Education Concentration) (3 cr)

-- Cluster – EDU 305 Foundations of Cultural and Linguistics Diversity, SED 335 Students with Exceptionalities in General Education, and SED 420 Multi-tiered Systems of Educational Support
+- Core Electives - EDU 305 Foundations of Cultural and Linguistics Diversity (required), SED 335 Students with Exceptionalities in General Education (required), and SED 420 Multi-tiered Systems of Educational Support (required) (9 cr)

 Major Requirements: (Total credits required for the major is 60.5-69)